hvmzajahangir/aws-cdk-react-app-deployment-pipeline/README.md

 ## Visit the web app!

-After the CodePipeline has finished executing, grab the CloudFront distribution and visit your website.
+After the CodePipeline has finished executing, grab the CloudFront distribution domain and visit your website.
 Any subsequent changes commited to the branch you defined in the configuration will trigger the pipeline again and deploy the changes.

+![Distribution Domain](./assets/images/distribution-domain.png)

+![CodePipeline Completion](./assets/images/codepipeline.png)

+![Deployed React App](./assets/images/react-app.png)

 ## Clean up

 Use `cdk destroy` once done to destroy the resources created by the stack to ensure you don't run into unexpected costs.

 Note that AWS will retain all the S3 buckets and their content.
 Either manually delete these via the console or setup a retention policy in the resource definition to destroy the objects and the bucket on stack deletion.

-![Distribution Domain](./assets/images/distribution-domain.png)

-![CodePipeline Completion](./assets/images/codepipeline.png)

-![Deployed React App](./assets/images/react-app.png)